 No matter what, use a little fragrance to help keep the room smell nice.
-I have a diff user and some essential oils that I use, those help greatly.
+I have a diffuser and some essential oils that help greatly.

 5. Encourage positive thinking with motivational visuals

-I put up a new quote every week (sometimes more frequently) and we discuss it in class.
-It helps me guide the classes with a theme and remember what it is we should be talking about 🙂
+You can put up a new quote every week (sometimes more frequently) and discuss it in class.
+It helps to guide the classes with a theme and remember what it is we should be talking about 🙂

 6. Make mindfulness tools available to kids and let them know when (and how) to use them

-In my circle space, I place my singing bowl in the middle of a beautiful mandala cloth.
+If you have a circle space, try putting a singing bowl in the middle of a beautiful mandala cloth.
 That alone just helps the space feel calm and relaxing.
-We ring the singing bowl and listen all together to help us ground in (or check-in) to the space.
+Then, make it a part of the routine to ring the singing bowl and listen all together to help ground in (or check-in) to the space.

-The kids get to use the bowl occasionally to help the whole class refocus.
-I assign the job of the bell to one kiddo and give them a silent signal to watch for to ring the bell at certain times (not too frequently, we don’t want to overuse it).
+Let the kids use the bowl occasionally to help the whole class refocus.
+You can assign the job of the bell to one kiddo per day and give them a silent signal to watch for to ring the bell at certain times (not too frequently, you don’t want to overuse it).